Bed hangings: Luxury and the royal court

+Crewel embroidery

+For more modest households and uses in England and the colonial US, crewel embroidery with wool was used to decorate bed hangings from the mid 1600s to the mid 1700s.
+Some more economical bed hangings were plain or mechanically decorated.
 The designs used in England were more dense than the open designs found in colonial America, and many used a wider range of stitches.
 Thread was hard to get in Colonial America, and so it was not used where it would not show.
 Colonial bed hangings used stitches where most of the wool is visible on the front, and not wasted on the back.
 Such stitches include economy (Romanian) stitch, flat stitch, herringbone, buttonhole, running (outline), and French and bullion knot stitches.
 Regardless, the work involved a great deal of time and effort, as it required decorating large expanses of fabric.